Keep-Current/web-miner/README.md

 ## I want to help

 We welcome anyone who would like to join and contribute.
 We meet regularly every month in Vienna through the Data Science Cafe meetup of the VDSG, show our progress and discuss the next steps.

-## Web Crawler

-This repository deploys a web crawler, that given a specific set of sources (URLs), should locate new documents (web-pages) and save them in the DB for future processing.
-When possible, in websites that allow, an API can be used.
-For example, for [arxiv.org](https://arxiv.org/help/api/index).

-### Recommended tools:

-We lean heavily on existing tools as well as developing our own new methods.
-Among the existing tools we are using [scrapy](https://scrapy.org/) which later we hope to host on [scrapy-cloud](https://scrapinghub.com/scrapy-cloud).
-Another related tool that should be considered is [scrapy-splash](https://github.com/scrapy-plugins/scrapy-splash) which can render JS-based pages before storing them. and [Textract](https://github.com/deanmalmgren/textract) can be used to extract the content, the text, to be saved.

 ## The repository